fdekeers/LINGI2146/README.md

 # Simulation
 A Cooja simulation file, [`simulation.csc`](simulation.csc), is given.
 The simulation already contains the 3 types of motes.\
 To run the simulation :
 - Place the folder containing this repository in the folder that also contains the `contiki` folder.
-On the InstantContiki VM, simply place it in the home folder.
+On the InstantContiki VM, simply place it in the Home folder.
 The directory structure should look like this :
 ```
 $HOME
   |--contiki